tbaucom57/mcc_tools_tech/Week07-MoreLightweightMarkup/Homework/TessBaucom/TessBaucom.rst

 .. warning:: Do not over-knead the dough.
 The butter will warm up and affect the final texture of the scones.

 #.
 Shape the dough into a ball and press it into a disk shape.
 Use the rolling pin to roll out the dough into an 8-inch circle.
 #.
 Cut the dough into **8-10 wedges** and place them on a *parchment-lined* baking sheet.
-You can brush the scones with some extra heacy cream on top for extra browning/crunch.
+You can brush the scones with some extra heavy cream on top for extra browning/crunch.
 #.
 Place the tray into the fridge for **15-30 minutes** to re-chill the dough (it holds the shape better as it bakes.)
 #.
 Preheat the oven to **400°F** while the dough is chilling.
 #.
 Place the scones in the oven and bake for **18-26 minutes,** or until golden brown around the edges and top.
 This time will vary depending on the size of the scones.